How to Stay Safe While Surfing the Internet

 Learning how to use search engines effectively is an important skill for children and adults of all ages.
 Specific search terms can help filter out unhelpful or inappropriate content and provide accurate results when you browse the web.

 Aside from good search practices, some search engines include parental controls that block content flagged as explicit.
 There are even search engines designed specifically for children.
-The International Society for Technology in Education (ISTE) provides a list of these as well as tips for searching on their website.
+The International Society for Technology in Education (ISTE) provides a list of safe search engines and tips for searching on their website.

 Encourage Safe Social Networking

-If your child encounters inappropriate content or online harassment, they should know how to report such actions, both to the proper administrators as well as their parents and teachers, if applicable.
-Show them how to block or report users on various platforms, and inform them that they should always inform you of any concerning situations.
+If your child encounters inappropriate content or online harassment, they should know how to report those actions to the proper administrators and, if applicable, their parents and teachers.
+Show them how to block or report users on various platforms and encourage them always to inform you of any concerning situations.

 Know the Warning Signs